SqueezyDough/browser-technologies-1920/README.md

 <a name="rounding-up">

 ## Conclusion
+This course is about creating a robust experience where every user can use your website, regardless of the browser, device or context is used.
+To reach this goal I've built a progressive enhavced website (PE).

 ### Use case core functionality
 The survey should at least save the filled answers and give a confirmation when sending the survey.
 The survey should 'remember' all answers from a session, so when the user returns, he can pick up righht where he left off.